 How to Get Started

-Request an appointment online and we will contact you, or call us at 360-626-5266 to request an appointment.
+Contact our Surgery Center Scheduler at 360-626-5266 to request an appointment.
 We will work with you and your schedule to find a procedure date.
-We can typically get you on our schedule within 1-2 weeks.
+Your procedure can be scheduled within 1-2 weeks.

 You will receive a phone call from our surgery scheduler 1 business day before your procedure with your arrival time.

 Once you have been scheduled, the physician’s office will call in a prescription to your pharmacy for your bowel prep which will clean out the colon.
 There are 2 bowel preps to choose from:

 You MUST have a designated individual to be your escort.
 Your escort will need to remain in the facility throughout your procedure and drive you home afterwards.
 If you do not have an escort, your procedure will be cancelled. *Please click here if you are in need of an Escort and/or Transportation Services*

 Once you arrive at the center an IV will be placed which will be used to give you medication that will make you sleepy.
 The exam will take about 30-45 minutes.
 You will then be observed for a short period of time to make sure you have recovered from the medication.
 You will then be discharged.

 You shouldn’t operate any machinery, drive, or make major decisions following your procedure.
 You can resume your normal diet right after surgery.
 The doctor will then notify you of the results via a phone call.